schliebs/ZU_teaching_applied_statistics/README.md

 8. [The full code for stargazer regression outputs] (https://github.com/schliebs/ZU_teaching_applied_statistics/tree/master/R/regressionoutput_stargazer)

+9. [And a beta-version of an interactive tutorial online with self-correction online] (https://schliebs.shinyapps.io/wdhaufgaben/)

 Note that due to copyright reasons, the data is stored in a subfolder of **data** called **offline** which is NOT included in this repository.
 You need to add the datasets manually!